The Flying Star – Albuquerque, New Mexico

 15 September 2013: The Ranch is a more conventional American breakfast offering with an optional New Mexico touch you’ve got to have.
 That option is turkey green chile sausage patties, one of the very few proteins good enough for diners to eschew an excellent smoked bacon.
 Green chile doesn’t just make a cameo appearance on the sausage.
 It’s very prominent in the flavor profile of a sausage which would still be quite good without it.
 The Ranch also includes two eggs prepared any way you want them as well as your choice of a bagel or whole grain toast and home fries.
 The home fries would be exceptional were they not in need of desalinization.

-13 September 2013: If you’re craving a moist and juicy green chile cheeseburger, the Flying Star’s New Mexico burger, served on an egg bun, is an excellent (albeit pricey at nearly $13) option.
-The green chile is only slightly piquant, but the accompanying red onion, lettuce and tomato are garden fresh and the melted Cheddar cheese tops a perfectly seasoned slab of hamburger to form an excellent rendition of New Mexico’s favorite burger.
+13 September 2013: If you’re craving a moist and juicy green chile cheeseburger, the Flying Star’s Green Chile Cheese, served on a potato brioche bun, is an excellent option.
+The green chile, an autumn roast blend is only slightly piquant, but the accompanying red onion, lettuce and tomato are garden fresh and the melted Cheddar cheese tops a perfectly seasoned slab of hamburger to form an excellent rendition of New Mexico’s favorite burger.
 Meatatarians will also appreciate the ABC Patty Melt–“A” as in avocado, “B” as in smoked bacon and “C” as in Jack cheese all served on grilled rye.
 It’s a beautiful sandwich when ordered medium done with a pinkish hue that would be the envy of many a blushing bride.
 In 2009, the ABC Patty Melt was accorded the city’s “best burger” honors by Albuquerque The Magazine readers.

 Sandwiches and burgers come with your choice of French fries, homemade potato salad, coleslaw or a fresh fruit salad.
 For a mere pittance you can also substitute a little greens salad or soup.
 While the fries are actually pretty good (crispy on the outside and soft on the inside), a refreshing alternative is a unique coleslaw flecked with red and green peppers as well as red onion.
 It’s not overly sweet or creamy and its component parts are invariably fresh and crunchy.
 Most coleslaw in Albuquerque is boring, but not at the Flying Star.
 If you’re having a burger or sandwich, make sure your meal also includes a chocolate shake.
 It’s served cold and thick with what doesn’t fit in the glass served to you in a steely vessel.
 The chocolate isn’t teeth-decaying sweet as so many chocolate shakes tend to be.